mdtanker/research_repo_template/README.md

     - dependencies for your code should typically only be those that are directly used (imported) in your source code (or are explicitly needed but not import), but not the dependencies of your dependencies.
     - core dependencies are specified in `pyproject.toml` under the `[project]` section with the format `dependencies = ["pandas", "scipy>=1.0"]`.
     - optional dependencies are specified in `pyproject.toml` under the `[dependency-groups]` section with the following format, for example for optional visualization dependencies: `viz = ["matplotlib",]`.
+    - if you know your package has an issue with a specific version of a dependency, you can set a max or min version with "scipy>=1.0".
-    - Dependency version's should only be constrained to specific versions if you know there is an issue, and they should almost never be pinned to specific versions, as this will cause many issues for anyone who wants to use your package in their own environments.
+    - dependencies should almost never be pinned to specific versions, as this will cause many issues for anyone who wants to use your package in their own environments.
+    - for standard scientific packages (i.e., `pandas`, `xarray`, and `numpy`), as well as the version of Python, it's recommended to set minimum support versions following the timeline of [SPEC 0 guidelines](https://scientific-python.org/specs/spec-0000/).
     - this template also includes files and commands to create `conda` environments.
-You need to manually ensure the dependencies listed in `environmental.yml` match those in `pyproject.toml`.
-Include all optional dependencies in the `environmental.yml`.
+You need to manually ensure the dependencies listed in `environment.yml` match those in `pyproject.toml`.
+Include all optional dependencies in the `environment.yml`.
 If a dependency is only available via pip, and not conda, add it at the bottom to be installed via pip.
-6) Setting up your environment
-    - create a new conda environment based on the dependencies in your `environment.yml` file, and install your code in editable mode into it.
-Editable means if you change the code, the environment will include those changes without have to re-install the code.
-However, you will need to restart your Jupyter kernel if using notebooks to get the updated code.
-    - Note that `mamba` can be replaced by `conda`.
-    ```bash
-    mamba env create --file environment.yml
-    mamba activate projectname
-    pip install --no-deps -e .
-    ```
-    - for convienance, if you have the tool `Make` installed, you can use the equivalent commands:
-    ```bash
-    make create
-    mamba activate projectname
-    make install
-    ```
-7) Run `pre-commit` code checks
-    - `pre-commit` offers some tools for auto-formatting your code, and checking for common issues and bugs.
-The specific tools that are run are defined in `.pre-commit.config.yaml`.
-To run pre-commit, we use another tool called `nox`, install it with `pip install nox`.
-    - run pre-commit with `nox -s lint`.
-    - run it again to remove warnings about the things that were auto-fixed
-    - this will likely give you lots of warnings about miss-spellings, and issues like your code not have docstrings or missing / incorrect type annotations.
-Either fix these warnings in your code, or if you really don't care about things like docstrings or type annotations, you can disable some checks in `.pre-commit.config.yaml`.
-    - if you want to ignore a warning on a specific line, you can add this to the end of the line:  `# noqa: code` where code is the warning you want to suppress.
-8) Enable `pre-commit` to run automatically
-    - install and enable it with `pre-commit install`
-9) Run `pylint` linting checks.
-    - `pylint` is a very opinionated tool for checking python code for common issues and adhering to best-practises. `pylint` is configured in `pyprojec.toml`, and we run it with `nox`: `nox -s pylint`.
-    - this will likely give you lots of warnings.
-Go through these and try and fix them all.
-If you want to ignore a specific warning on a specific line, add this to the end: `# pylint: disable=warning-message` where warning-message is the warning you want to suppress.
+6) Create environment, style check, test, and commit your changes.
+    - follow the instructions in `CONTRIBUTING.md` starting at section `Setting up nox`.
+    - these steps should result in a merged PR with your code.
-10) Set up automated Zenodo releases
+7) Set up automated Zenodo releases
     - if you haven't already, link your organization (or personal) GitHub account to [Zenodo](https://zenodo.org/) using `Linked accounts` under your Zenodo profile.
     - do to the `GitHub` menu on your Zenodo profile.
     - click the Sync button and then turn on the switch for your repository.
-    - any future GitHub releases ('make a release' button) should now result in a new Zenodo release and DOI automatically.
+    - any future GitHub releases should now result in a new Zenodo release and DOI automatically.
-11) Finalize
+8) Finalize
     - remove all the above instructions and raise any issues in this template's repository if you have any suggestion or found any errors in this template!

 # projectname